dominicmauro/blogipsa/_posts/2020/2020-02-09-asymmetrical.markdown

 >
 > There is simply nothing in the playbook at Meet the Press that tells the producers what to do in this situation.
 As I have tried to show, they didn't arrive here through acts of naiveté, but by willful blindness, malpractice among the experts in charge, an insider's mentality, a listening breakdown, a failure of imagination, and sheer disbelief that the world could have changed so much upon people paid so well to understand it.

 Meet The Press isn't unique.
-This playbook—and the problems created when one party has lots its damn mind—is common to a lot of the press.
+This playbook—and the problems created when one party has lost its damn mind—is common to a lot of the press.